-As the father to six men “under construction,” this question is perpetually at the forefront of my mind.
+As a man and the father to seven men “under construction,” this question is perpetually at the forefront of my mind.

 Innately, boys (even in today’s “politically correct” world) yearn to be men – tough, capable, independent and seemingly larger than life – like Davy Crockett.
 They aspire to the selfless heroism contained in the Chronicles of Narnia and the Lord of the Rings trilogy, thrive on challenge, crave good order and discipline (albeit, oft-times unknowingly), hunger for a father’s (or male mentor’s) approval and learn by example.